SQL Server 2012 / 2014 Courses in South Africa

 About this Course

 This course provides students with the knowledge and skills to maintain a Microsoft SQL Server 2014 database.
 The course focuses on teaching individuals how to use SQL Server 2014 product features and tools related to maintaining a database.
-2KO International delivers state-of-the-art IT consulting, services and best-of-breed training for multiple vendors.
-Our innovative courses are offered wither as instructor led classes or as online e-learning.
+2KO International delivers consulting services, in the IT and Business space, as well as being a training provider for IT certification and user level courses.
+Training can be any combination of bespoke, classroom and online learning..

 At course completion

 After completing this course, students will be able to:

 Configure SQL Server databases and storage.

 Plan and implement a backup strategy.

 Restore databases from backups.

 Automate SQL Server maintenance with SQL Server Agent Jobs.